Interview With Nia: Living With Early-Onset Alzheimer's Disease

 I would like people to know that this is not a young person's disease.
 It's brain atrophy.
-And it's progressive, so it doesn't start in late stages, it starts earlier in life, so we need to pay attention to the signs earlier so that we can come up with a cure or at least something that stops progression.
+And it's progressive, so it doesn't start in late stages, it starts earlier in life.
+We need to pay attention to the signs earlier so that we can come up with a cure or at least something that stops progression.

 If we only focus on later stages, we are doing everyone a great disservice.
-Although memory problems and coordination problems (things like that) may not be Alzheimer's or other dementia, it's so important to get the medical treatments to rule out the symptoms.
-And if it is dementia at a younger age, researchers can figure out how to treat the disease before it gets to later stages and possibly stop progression ... the terrible progression of dementia.
+Although memory problems and coordination problems may not be Alzheimer's or other dementia, it's so important to get medical assessments to rule out the symptoms.

 Are you or a loved one diagnosed with early on-set Alzheimer's disease?